 Jon was beginning to get impatient with the topic on Furs and it seemed this woman was determined to talk.
 “What about Tyndall?” he asked.
 “What’s he going to be, a jackal?”

-Cheryl suddenly laughed.
+Cheryl laughed.
 “No, but that certainly would be appropriate,” she admitted.
-“He said he’s going to be a German Shepherd.”
+“He said he’s going to be a German shepherd.”

 “And the others in your Wing?”